eclipse-archived/ceylon-herd/README.md

 # Troubleshooting

 1. If you get the error `FATAL: Ident authentication failed for user "ceylon-herd"` look [here for a possible solution](http://www.cyberciti.biz/faq/psql-fatal-ident-authentication-failed-for-user/)

+# Setting up Herd in Eclipse

+1. Create a new Java Project using existing sources of `ceylon-herd`
+1. Create a `User Library` for `Play 1.2`
+    1. Add the `framework/play.jar`
+    1. Add every `framework/lib/*.jar`
+1. Add the `Play 1.2` User Library to the `ceylon-herd` project build path

 # License